zerdlg/p4dlg/README.md

 ### Abstractions:
 + P4Jnl - Interact with all of your metadata, without having to rely on a Perforce client.
 + Py4   - You can put away the p4 cmd line, P4Python & p4v.
-Try P4dlg to nteract with your Perforce instance!
+Try P4dlg to interact with your Perforce instance!

 ### Intsallation:
 + drop p4dlg on your system somewhere.